Sex trafficking in Dubai: 2025 BBC investigation

 In September 2025 the BBC published its investigation about the Dubai sex trade ring, that identified Charles Mwesigwa as one of the main leaders, who targeted women from Uganda, promising false jobs in Dubai.
 According to the BBC, reports show women are forced into prostitution and degrading acts, including so-called “Dubai porta potty” parties, also know under to go in the media under Hashtag #Dubaiportapotty.
 An undercover investigation found these operations run in areas like Jumeirah Village Circle, where traffickers sell women to wealthy clients and hide using fake names and social media accounts.

 2023 Christy Gold (Christiana Jacob Uadiale) network

 In 2023 an investigation conducted by ICIJ–Reuters, exposed a sex network, led by one Christy Gold.
 As it turned out her real name was Christiana Jacob Uadiale.
-The network tricked women, mainly from Nigeria, to move to Dubai, as they were promised to have good jobs.
+The network tricked women, mainly from Nigeria, to move to Dubai, as they were promised good jobs.
 But once they arrived in Dubai, they were forced into prostitution, under threats of false debt reaching up to $15,000.
 The women lived under constant fear of violence, threats, abuse and torture, as victims described.
-In early 2025 Christy gold was arrested in Nigeria, following international investigations that exposed her role in exploiting hundreds of women.
+In early 2025 Christy Gold was arrested in Nigeria, following international investigations that exposed her role in exploiting hundreds of women.